What Is a "Translator" and What Does That Mean for Radio of Hope?

-Public statements by FCC leadership indicate that a new "window" study-process will be initiated in February of 2026 for channels in the "Reserved" educational portion of the FM band (NCE only from 88.1 to 91.9 FM).
-While an actual "window" is not anticipated in the immediate future there is reason to believe that one may follow before long.
+While an actual "window" may not occur in the immediate future there is reason to believe that one may still occur later this year.
 Hence, now is the time to start ramping up the investigative process!

 Based upon listener comments, and station objectives, we have identified several areas/cities that could benefit from the presence of a Radio of Hope translator station.
 A possible limit of ten (10) applications will likely be the maximum allowed.
 Among these are (with approximate population figures):